nuken/kid-games/README.md

 | **Test2** | Princess | `1234` |
 | **Test3** | Space | `1234` |

 > **Note:** For security reasons, the public demo does not have access to parent dashboards or administrative functions.
+All games are visible to all users for the demo.

 * **[📚 Read the User Guide](UserGuide/README.md)**